-Looking back, in this section we consider how the four steps in the HCD cycle were applied to the WG's activities.
-We recall that the HCD cycle has four steps: specifying context of use, specifying requirements, creating design solutions and development, and evaluating products.
+Looking back, in this section, we consider how the four steps in the HCD cycle were applied to the WG's activities.
+We recall that the HCD cycle has four phases: specifying the context of use, specifying requirements, creating design solutions and development, and evaluating products.

-1) Specify Context of Use: As we described in the introduction of this paper, our study aimed to create entry-level educational materials and to encourage the instructors who present the training in their organizations.
-Considering the situations and experiences of each WG member [4][5], the WG decided on engineers as the first target group of trainees, and then salespeople as the second target group of trainees.
+1) Specify Context of Use: As we described in the introduction of this paper, our study aimed to create entry-level educational materials and encourage the instructors who present the training in their organizations.
+Considering the situations and experiences of each WG member [5][6], the WG decided on engineers as the first target group of trainees and then salespeople as the second target group of trainees.

-2) Specify Requirements: Because the educational materials are essentially designed to accompany the explanations of the textbook, the important part of the WG's work was to decide which components should be selected.
+2) Specify Requirements: Because the educational materials are designed to accompany the textbook's explanations, the critical part of the WG's work was to decide which components should be selected.
 Furthermore, the course time was considered very short.
-At the beginning of the WG's discussion, it made the assumption that the entrylevel education on HCD would be conducted in one or two hours.
-Therefore, the members tried to not make the contents of the materials too complicated.
-Also, the members discussed what the participants of the lectures would consider important for their studies and their future careers.
+At the beginning of the WG's discussion, it assumed that the entry-level education on HCD would be conducted in one or two hours.
+Therefore, the members tried not to make the contents of the materials too complicated.
+Also, the members discussed what the participants of the lectures would consider necessary for their studies and their future careers.
 That is one of the essential points of the WG's activity in the view of the HCD concept.